 - The Nightmare Arc might as well be called "Secret of My Excess, Part 2" for all the Spike X Rarity moments.
 For one thing, Spike brings the Fire Ruby, plus Spike is one of the only two characters who could cause a reaction on Nightmare Rarity (the other is her sister Sweetie Belle) and it's Spike who delivers the final line that releases Rarity from the Nightmare's grip.
 The last panel of the arc's final page also speaks volumes.

 - In Issue 9, Big Macintosh practically has to fend off all of his female admirers— Sweetcream Scoops (who has been stalking him for several issues), Bon Bon, Fleetfoot (who gets an entire splash page and an alternate cover featuring her marriage fantasy about him), and even Princess Luna practically throw themselves at him.
 Zecora also follows him around, although if she's actually interested in him, she's at least more subtle about it than the other girls.

-- Secret of the Wings Periwinkle asks Tinkerbell (speaking of Terrence) "So is he your boyfriend?"
-"Uuuuhhhhh", cut to next scene without finishing sentence.
+- In The Secret of the Wings, Periwinkle asks Tinkerbell (speaking of Terrence) "So is he your boyfriend?"
+"Uuuuhhhhh," cut to next scene without finishing sentence.

 - Kung Fu Panda: